 To request reasonable adjustments due to pregnancy or pregnancy-related conditions contact the Office of Title IX, Compliance, and Assessment.
 The Office of Title IX, Compliance, and Assessment will engage in an interactive process with the student to determine what reasonable adjustments will be necessary to ensure equal access to the educational program or activity.

 While pregnancy itself is not a disability under the Americans with Disabilities Act (ADA), some students may have one or more impairments related to pregnancy and pregnancy-related conditions that qualify as a “disability” under the ADA.
-Students experiencing a pregnancy or pregnancy-related disability wanting housing or other accommodations must apply through the Disability Support Services registration page.
-Information regarding the Disability Support Services accommodations process can be found on the Disability Support Services website.
+Students experiencing a pregnancy or pregnancy-related disability wanting housing or other accommodations must apply through the Disability and Accessibility Services registration page.
+Information regarding the Disability and Accessibility Services accommodations process can be found on the Disability and Accessibility Services website.

 Similarly, employees may have one or more impairments related to pregnancy and pregnancy-related conditions that qualify as a "disability" under the ADA.
 Information about receiving accommodations as an employee can be found by contacting Human Resources (HR).